Hilda Svensson: Playing career

 Svensson made her SDHL debut for HV71 during the 2020–21 season, where she recorded one assist in three games, while on loan from IF Troja-Ljungby.
 During the 2021–22 season she recorded one goal in five games.
 During the 2022–23 season, in her first full season with HV71, she was the top scoring junior player in the league and recorded nine goals and 13 assists in 32 games.
 Following the season she was named SDHL Rookie of the Year.
 During the 2023–24 season, she recorded seven goals and 16 assists in 32 games.

-Svensson is committed to play college ice hockey at Ohio State during the 2025–26 season.
+Svensson began her college ice hockey at Ohio State during the 2025–26 season.
 During October, she led Ohio State with 15 points in nine games.
 Her points total tied for the most in the league, while she led the WCHA with six multi-point games.
 She was subsequently named the WCHA Forward and Rookie of the Month.
+She was also named Co-Hockey Commissioners Association (HCA) Rookie of the Month.

+On 28 November 2025, in a game against Clarkson, she recorded her first career hat-trick, and finished the game with a career-high five points.
+She was subsequently named WCHA Rookie of the Week, her fourth weekly award of the season.
+During November, she led league rookies with 16 points and 2.29 points per game.
+She was subsequently named the WCHA Rookie of the Month and HCA Rookie of the Month for the second consecutive month.
+She missed eight games of the WCHA regular season to play for team Sweden at the 2026 Winter Olympics.
+She finished her freshman year with 18 goals and 32 assists in 31 games, and led her team in scoring with 50 points.
+Following the season she was named co-National Rookie of the Year, along with Sara Manness.